-Both assumptions can be violated by flows which are

-end-host limited and so cannot increase their transmission rate.
+Both assumptions can be violated by flows which are endhost limited and so cannot increase their transmission rate.
 For example, network bandwidth can easily exceed disk performance for certain workloads.
-Hostlimited flows can be long lived and transfer a great deal of data, but never exceed the scheduling threshold.
-As such flows are essentially invisible to the scheduler, they can collide with scheduled flows.
-Perhaps worse, a hostlimited flow might just exceed the threshold for scheduling and be assigned to an empty path.
-However, it cannot then expand to fill the path, wasting capacity.
+Host-limited flows can be long lived and transfer a great deal of data, but never exceed the scheduling threshold.
+These flows are essentially invisible to the scheduler and can collide with scheduled flows.